A collection of some of our most popular pages. Click on a category

 The New England Quality Care Alliance (NEQCA), a network of almost 1,800 physicians affiliated with Tufts Medical Center, has engaged NICHQ to help it enhance health care access for children across its network and expand its pediatric presence in Massachusetts.

-Lauren A. Smith, MD, MPH, has joined the NICHQ team as the Senior Strategic Advisor on the Infant Mortality Collaborative Improvement and Innovation Network (CoIIN) project.
+Lauren A. Smith, MD, MPH, has joined the NICHQ team as the Senior Strategic Advisor on the Collaborative Improvement and Innovation Network to Reduce Infant Mortality (IM CoIIN) project.
 Dr. Smith is a pediatrician and nationally recognized public health leader whose research and policy career has focused on health disparities and the impact of public policies on child health and wellbeing.

 NICHQ Announces Name Change

 NICHQ announced today that it has changed its name from “National Initiative for Children’s Healthcare Quality” to “National Institute for Children’s Health Quality.”
 The name change reflects changes in NICHQ that have been true for some time – most notably our broad focus on the systems that produce health.